shgnplaatjies/GautrainCostCalculator/README.md

 # tldr;

-This script automates the process of calculating your Gautrain costs for those BBD claimbacks we all appreciate, no more scrolling through long Gautrain slips.
+This script automates the process of calculating your Gautrain costs for those claims we all appreciate, no more scrolling through long Gautrain slips.